 Also known as ox tongue, beef tongue is the tongue meat of a cow.
 It's very high in fat and can be found in grocery stores by the butcher department.

 While it is not a popular item in America, in other places beef tongue is a regular part of a flavorful diet.
-Mexican cuisine uses beef tongue, also known as lengua, in tacos and burritos.
+Mexican cuisine uses cow tongue, also known as lengua, in tacos and burritos.
 Lengua tacos are a popular Mexican recipe.
 In Belgium and France boiled beef tongue is usually served with a wine mushroom sauce.
 And in Ashkenazi Jewish households boiled tongue and horseradish is a popular dish during the holiday of Sukkot.

 How To Cook Beef Tongue

 Beef tongue, like most offal, require different cooking techniques than that of popular cuts of meat like flank steak and tenderloins.
 But before you can start cooking beef tongue, you first have to prepare the muscle by removing the outer skin and tastebuds.
 The easiest way to do this is to simmer the beef tongue with enough water to cover along with onions, crushed cloves garlic, bay leaves, peppercorns, and kosher salt for flavoring.
 Bring to a boil on the stovetop, then reduce to a simmer for about 3 hours of cook time for a 3-4 pound cut of meat.

 You can also prepare the tongue in a slow cooker, Crock-pot, pressure cooker or instant pot.
 Most people like to pressure cook because it is the fastest total time.

 Once the tongue is cooked, remove it from the water and let cool to the touch.
-Using your fingers and a sharp knife, remove the white skin from the tongue and discard.
+Using your fingers and a sharp knife, remove the white skin outer layer from the tongue and discard.